Bobris/BTDB/Doc/Relations.md

 List by ascending/descending order and specified range, see `CanIterateBySecondaryKey` in [ObjectDbTableTest](../BTDBTest/ObjectDbTableTest.cs)
 `ListBy{SecondaryIndexName}([secKeyField(1),... secKeyField(N-1),] AdvancedEnumeratorParam<typeof(secKeyField(N))>)`

-List by secondary key also support variants like `ListByAge_VariantName`.
+List by secondary key also support variants like `ListByAgeVariantName`.

 ### Count (by secondary index)